eclipse/kiso-testing/docs/advanced_usage/advanced_config_file.rst

 This means, from user point of view, it's possible to start it on demand and especially where it's really needed.

-.. warning:: in a proxy set-up be sure to always start the proxy auxiliary last
+.. warning:: in an explicitely defined proxy setup (for shared communication channels) be sure to
-    otherwise an error will occurred due to proxy auxiliary specific import rules
+    always start the proxy auxiliary last.
+Otherwise, an error will occur due to the specific :py:class:`~pykiso.lib.auxiliaries.proxy_auxiliary.ProxyAuxiliary` import rules.

+    To avoid such corner cases, consider switching to an :ref:`implicit definition of shared communication channels <sharing_a_cchan>`.

 In order to achieved that, a parameter was added at the auxiliary configuration level.